ElliotMillington/Working-Memory-VR-Experiment/README.md

   <em>The HTC Vive VR headset.</em>
 </p>

+### Note on System Testing

+System was created using a Windows 10 system therefore any subsequent builds taht were testing were using the Windows 10 platform.
+However, steps were taken to ensure that system should be compatible with other platforms, despite being untested.

+However, accessing the project within the Unity Editor(outlined futher in <a href="https://github.com/ElliotMillington/Working-Memory-VR-Experiment/blob/main/README.md#how-to-use">How to Use</a>) will work across platforms.

 ## Variables
 <p>
   For the purposes of the next section, a trial is an instance of a blocka, and a block is a collection of trials which all share the same test conditions.